 Details: 24 Wardour Street, W1D 6QJ | ££

 There are a couple of pubs in Soho called The Blue Posts, but stumble into the right one (on Rupert Street), and you’ll find an elegant drinking house set over three powder blue levels, from the team behind The Palomar and The Barbary.
-The ground floor is a gussied-up pub, with fancy beers on the taps and occasional live music; downstairs is an intimate chef’s table, Evelyn’s Table; and upstairs is the refined Mulwray wine bar.
+The ground floor is a gussied-up pub, with fancy beers on the taps and occasional live music; downstairs is a Michelin-starred chef’s table, Evelyn’s Table; and upstairs is a refined wine bar, The Mulwray.

 Opium